bitsawer/renpy-shader/README.md

 2. Copy the contents of the "pythonlib2.7"-directory to your Ren'Py SDK installation subdirectory "lib/pythonlib2.7".
 This is required because Ren'Py ships with a stripped down Python standard library which is missing some required files.

-3. Download [PyOpenGL](https://pypi.python.org/pypi/PyOpenGL/3.1.1a1) and place it's uncompressed package subdirectory "OpenGL" (the one which contains the \__init__.py) either under this project's "ShaderDemo/game"-directory or under the Ren'Py SDK's "lib/pythonlib2.7".
+3. Clone or download [PyOpenGL](https://github.com/mcfletch/pyopengl) and place it's uncompressed package subdirectory "OpenGL" (the one which contains the \__init__.py) either under this project's "ShaderDemo/game"-directory or under the Ren'Py SDK's "lib/pythonlib2.7".

 4. Start the ShaderDemo and run the demos or the rig editor.